-Cannabidiol (CBD) is now commonly hailed as an effective method to help you manage your daily stress.
+Cannabidiol (CBD) is now commonly hailed as an effective method to help you support a sense of relief throughout your day.
 Before beginning a new wellness regimen, many people want to address concerns about how CBD will impact their health.

 CBD is a lipid-based chemical compound, meaning it is fat-soluble rather than water-soluble and therefore less quickly flushed from the body.
 Because of CBD’s association with euphoria-inducing chemicals, many people express concerns about how long CBD stays in your system.